What is lawn mowing

 How often should I mow my lawn?

-The frequency of lawn mowing will depend on factors such as the type of grass, weather conditions, and the desired appearance of your lawn.
-In general, most lawns should be mowed once a week during the growing season.
+The frequency of lawn mowing can vary depending on the type of grass, climate, and growth rate, but a general guideline is to mow the lawn once a week during the active growing season.

-The best time to mow your lawn is typically in the morning or evening, when the grass is cooler and the sun is not at its peak.
-Mowing during the hottest part of the day can stress the grass and lead to browning or damage.
+The best time to mow the lawn is typically in the morning or evening when the grass is cooler and the sun is not at its peak intensity, which can help prevent stress on the grass.

 Connect with certified professionals in your area